Last updated on July 6th, 2022 at 04:24 pm

 Stage 2 – The urge to blame

-In most of life, I consider blame destructive.
+For most of my life, I consider blame destructive.
 Just ask Remy; she and I have spent weeks designing a business world-view that includes the statement, “Blame leads to blame and is therefore unproductive in any business.”

 I really do believe that – for everyone except me.
 As I landed at Stage 2 I dwelt for a long while on my failures and mistakes, all the things I should have done differently, and all the choices I wish I hadn’t made.
 I punished myself severely for repeating old patterns without seeing what I was doing.